bearsunday/BEAR.Thrift/README.md

 ## Features
  * BEAR.Sunday resources can be used as assets
- * Access resources regardless of language (currently supports Go and Python)
+ * Access resources regardless of language (currently supports PHP, Go and Python)
 * Fast access with Thrift/Swoole
 * Can call resources from older versions of BEAR.Sunday projects
 * Operates in coordination without an HTTP server